 The most valuable resource at a nonprofit is the time of its paid employees and that of its volunteers.
 It is often useful to analyze how this time is being used in the various fund-raising projects as well as in those ongoing mission-related operations.
-Here is a common example.
+Here is a typical example.

-Time Volunteered is never 'Free'
+Time Volunteered is never 'Free.'

 In cases like these, there is an opportunity to reallocate resources.
 (For example, see the relatively small net revenue bubble for Direct Mail).
 Nonprofit leaders here have either the opportunity to focus more time on higher return activities than Direct Mail, or an opportunity to dig down into why the source of funds (like Direct Mail) isn't earning its keep.
-The Golf Outing and the Gala can be grown.
+We can grow the Golf Outing and the Gala.